Nintendo NFTs, metaverse, blockchain and Reggie: Complete guide

 Nintendo's titles have consistently created and defined genres.
 It's Nintendo's titles that built the foundations on which countless other games have modelled their experiences.
 Series like Super Mario, Mario Kart, Super Smash Bros, Pokémon, Metroid, The Legend of Zelda, WarioWare and many more are patient zero, so to speak.

 Yet Nintendo has constantly been willing to ignore gamer rhetoric and follow its own path, often to incredible success.
 Think of motion controls; consoles that ignore specifications for functionality; augmented reality; a console that's also a handheld; Virtua Boy.
 Well, maybe not Virtua Boy.
-But it means Nintendo is a company that may, should it see the merit, play a defining role in any AAA blockchain game revolution, joining the likes of Square Enix, EA, Sega, Ubisoft and Microsoft.
+But it means Nintendo is a company that may, should it see the merit, play a defining role in any AAA blockchain game revolution, joining the likes of Epic Games, Square Enix, EA, Sega, Ubisoft and Microsoft.